cardano-scaling/hydra/docs/docs/tutorial/index.md

 - IP addresses and the port on which their `hydra-node` will run
 - A Hydra verification key to identify them in the head
 - A Cardano verification key to identify them on the blockchain
-- Protocol parameters to use in the Hydra head
+- Protocol parameters to use in the Hydra head.

 ## Step 3.
 Start the Hydra node